samuelbeek/swift-cheat-sheet/readme.md

 # Swift Cheat Sheet

 These are things that I lookup frequently or solutions I spent some time on.
 I hope they can help you too.
+This file will grow as I continue to build in Swift.
+My goal with this is to create a living document that ties together a lot of the disperate Swift solutions out there as people begin to pick up speed on the language.

-(in order)
+(listed in order of appearance)
 * Creating background gradients
 * Playing a sound with AVFoundation
 * Editing the text of a UIButton